chengyi9/370-final/README.md

 **Key Findings:**

+1. Fifty-one percent of junior and senior high school students have had at least one drink within the past year and 8 million students drink weekly.

-1. More than 3 million students drink alone, more than 4 million drink when they are upset, and less than 3 million drink because they are bored
+2. More than 3 million students drink alone, more than 4 million drink when they are upset, and less than 3 million drink because they are bored

-2. Parents, friends, and alcoholic beverage advetiements influences students’ attitudes about alcohol
+3. Parents, friends, and alcoholic beverage advetiements influences students’ attitudes about alcohol

-3. Students' drinking habit is heavily influenced by their surroundings and is likely impacted by the local student culture, and student norms
+4. Students' drinking habit is heavily influenced by their surroundings and is likely impacted by the local student culture, and norms